 - What would happen if an employee lost their company owned phone or laptop?

-- What would happen if someone fell victim to a phishing attempt?
+- How would you respond if someone fell victim to a phishing attempt?

-- What if ransomware were introduced to your network?
+- Do you have a plan if ransomware were introduced to your network?

 - What if your internet cable is cut and can’t be repaired for hours or days?

-- What if your building were flooded or destroyed in a natural disaster?
+- Finally, what if your building were flooded or destroyed in a natural disaster?

 There are many things that can go wrong, but having a solid plan in place not only to avoid disaster, but to recover quickly in the event of any sort of catastrophe is how wise business owners mitigate their risk, take charge of their operations, and get back to business as usual as quickly as possible.